Ilias Kanchan

 Idris Ali (born 24 December 1956), known by his stage name Ilias Kanchan, is a Bangladeshi actor and activist.
-He appeared in more than 350 films during the 1980s and 1990s.
-He earned Bangladesh National Film Award for Lifetime Achievement (2021), Bangladesh National Film Award for Best Actor for his role in the film Parineeta (1986) and Best Supporting Actor for Shasti (2005).
+He appeared in more than 300 films.
+He earned the Bangladesh National Film Award for Lifetime Achievement (2021), the Bangladesh National Film Award for Best Actor for his role in the film Parineeta (1986), and Best Supporting Actor for Shasti (2005).
 He is a road safety activist in Bangladesh.
-He was awarded Ekushey Padak for his social service by the Government of Bangladesh in 2018.
-He was the former President of Bangladesh Film Artists' Association, the organisation of local film artists.
+He was awarded Ekushey Padak for his social service by the government of Bangladesh in 2018.
+He was the former president of the Bangladesh Film Artistes Association, the organisation of local film artists.